kskk02/data-science-101-cwe-materials/curriculum/02-materials/README.md

 - You're curious and excited about data science!
 - You've already installed [Anaconda with Python 2.7](https://www.continuum.io/downloads).

-> Instructor Note: Check that all laptops have a *Python 2.7* distribution (materials for this workshop have not been tested against Python 3.x).

 #### Our Objectives

-> Note: Write workshop objectives on board before class

 * What we’ll cover:
 	* Why Data Science & what it can do for me?